dlopez128/dlopez128/README.md

 # <a href="https://www.linkedin.com/in/denise-lopez00/">Denise Lopez</a>'s IT and Cybersecurity Project Portfolio 🔐

-I'm passionate about cybersecurity and love tackling complex challenges through hands-on projects.
-From vulnerability management to threat detection, these projects allow me to dive deep into the ever-evolving landscape of cybersecurity.
-Please feel free to check them out and see the work I’ve put into enhancing security operations and processes!
+I have a strong enthusiasm for cybersecurity and enjoy tackling complex challenges through practical and hands-on projects.
+From vulnerability management to threat detection, these projects allow me to identify, assess, and mitigate security weaknesses and potential threats to protect information systems and data from cyberattacks.
+I invite you to take a look at my work and see my dedicated effort to improving security operations and processes.

 ## ⚠️ Vulnerability Management Projects